bnwoods/bnwoods.github.io/speaking.md

 Are you looking for a speaker for your event?
 Please reach out via [Email](mailto:brittanywoods2008@gmail.com) or [LinkedIn](https://www.linkedin.com/in/bnwoods)!

 ### _Upcoming Talks and Panels_
-- Progress Chef Roadshow - April 17, 2024 - London, UK
+- Progress Chef Roadshow - June 11, 2024 - Austin, TX
 - KCDC 2024 - June 26-28, 2024 - Kansas City, MO
+- InfoQ Engineering Culture Podcast - Summer 2024 - Online
+- DevOpsCon - December 2-5, 2024  - Munich, Germany

 ### _Past Talks_
 To view one of my past talks, click an image below